Skip to main content

 Assess how your organization is reducing stigma and evaluate these efforts.
 Celebrate and support recovery, get employee feedback about mental health support, and hold leaders and managers accountable for supporting employee mental health.

-Make Your Mental Health Benefits A Success
+Make Mental Health Benefit Utilization a Success

-Implementing a robust mental health program is not just an option; it’s a necessity.
+Implementing a robust mental health program for employers is not just an option; it’s a necessity.
 This involves creating policies that provide flexibility, promoting work-life balance, and offering resources such as counseling services, mindfulness programs and workshops.

 Recognize that a holistic approach to employee wellness leads to long-term success.
 Make sure you offer access to the right care that will make a difference in employees’ lives, so they get better and move forward with a life that brings them joy.